 Popular free classified ad websites like Gumtree (UK, Poland, Germany, Italy and the United States) are usually overlooked when looking for skilled professionals.
 That’s because platforms like these are best known for adverts for things like used ironing boards, nannies and secondhand cars.

 However, many photographers, animators and the like, advertise their services on Gumtree as a way to sidestep costly paid-for freelance platforms like Fiverr.
-Other popular alternatives are Craigslist (available in the US and 70+ countries) and in Le Bon Coin in France.
+Other popular alternatives are Craigslist (available in the US and 70+ countries) and Le Bon Coin in France.

 Make a direct approach